cisco/libacvp/README.md

 ###### Dealing with system-default dependencies
 This codebase uses features in OpenSSL >= 1.0.2.
-If the system-default install does not meet this requirement, you will need to download, compile and install OpenSSL 1.0.2 on your system.
+If the system-default install does not meet this requirement, you will need to download, compile and install at least OpenSSL 1.0.2 on your system.
 The new OpenSSL resources should typically be installed into /usr/local/ssl to avoid overwriting the default OpenSSL that comes with your distro.

+It is highly recommended to use versions of OpenSSL 1.1.1 or greater when possible, as all previous versions have reached end of life status.

-The next problem is the default libcurl on the Linux distro may be linked against the previously mentioned dfault OpenSSL.
+The next problem is the default libcurl on the Linux distro may be linked against the previously mentioned default OpenSSL.
 This could result in linker failures when trying to use the system default libcurl with the new OpenSSL install (due to missing symbols).
-Therefore, you SHOULD download the Curl source, compile it against the "new" OpenSSL header files, and link libcurl against the "new" OpenSSL.
-OpenSSL 1.0.2 is used for AES keywrap support, which isn't available in OpenSSL 1.0.1. libacvp can also be used with 1.1.X versions of OpenSSL and uses compile time macro logic to address differences in the API.
+Therefore, you SHOULD download the Curl source, compile it against the "new" OpenSSL header files, and link libcurl against the "new" OpenSSL. libacvp uses compile time macro logic to address differences in the APIs of different OpenSSL versions.

 ## Building

+`--prefix<path to install dir>` can be used with any configure options to specify where you would like the library and application to install to.

 #### To build for runtime testing